replicahealth/metabonet_processor/README.md

-# Process Data
+# MetaboNet Processor

-This module supports processing **Data Use Agreement-governed datasets** into the **MetaboNet format**.
+A data processing tool for converting **Data Use Agreement-governed datasets** into the **[MetaboNet](https://metabo-net.org/) format**.

-The following datasets are supported:

-- DiaTrend
-- OhioT1DM
+> **Note**: All public datasets within MetaboNet are immediately available as a single consolidated file on the [MetaboNet website](https://metabo-net.org/).
+This processor is intended for the subset of MetaboNet that consists of Data Use Agreement-governed datasets.

+## Overview

+This module standardizes diabetes-related datasets into a unified format compatible with the MetaboNet ecosystem.
+It processes continuous glucose monitoring (CGM), insulin delivery, meal, and physiological data from multiple research datasets.

+## Supported Datasets

+- **DiaTrend**: Diabetes technology and continuous glucose monitoring data
+- **OhioT1DM**: Ohio T1DM Dataset for blood glucose level prediction
-- OpenAPS
+- **OpenAPS**: Real-world data from OpenAPS users
-- T1DEXI
+- **T1DEXI**: Type 1 Diabetes Exercise Initiative dataset
-- Tidepool Data Donation
+- **Tidepool Data Donation**: JDRF real-world evidence study data

----
+## Prerequisites

+- **Python**: 3.9–3.11
+- **Operating System**: macOS, Linux, or Windows
+- **Memory**: Minimum 4GB RAM recommended for large datasets
+- **Storage**: Sufficient space for both raw and processed datasets

-## 1. Install Dependencies
+## Installation

-First, create and activate a **virtual environment** using the desired Python version.

-### Using Python 3.9–3.11:
+### 1. Create Virtual Environment

 ```bash
 # Create a virtual environment named 'venv'